dakotaroark/dakotaroark.github.io/README.md

 ## What is the current problem and our current solution to this problem?
 Businesses are beginning to utilize machine learning to develop a better understanding of their customer base, and this improved understanding will lead to more informed business decisions.
 One key indicator in business operations is our customer churn rate, aiming to add more customers than those who churn.
 Our current problem is that we must leverage our customer data to its full potential.
 We currently lack a viable method of predicting customer churn.
-## The Scope of the Machine Learning Model
+## The Scope of the Machine Learning Project
 * Business Problem: An Absence of proactive methods to identify potential churn in postpaid customers.
    - This problem is causing a loss in potential Monthly Recurring Revenue (MRR)
 * The Goal: Identify potential churn so that we can implement proactive outreach, ultimately increasing MRR